U.S. Army, WWII, Other Units in Collection:

 2nd Ranger Battalion, Corporal, 1944:

-Rangers would build fame fighting against the Japanese and the Germans, and all over the globe, still operating with 4 or 5 main groups of the Armies Soldiers-always trained up, and always ready to go anywhere.
+Rangers would build fame fighting against the Japanese and the Germans, and all over the globe, still operating with 4 or 5 main groups of Army Soldiers-always trained up, and always ready to go anywhere.

 Leaving the ship-the ride in got really exciting- I should think the actual assault depicted quite well in the famous movie with Tom Hanks in command, quite accurate, and nothing less than that kind of chaos of battle there, quite unimaginable and disturbing, it never stops to amaze me what humans are capable of doing to each other, absolutely murder each other to follow a politicians orders, but to help protect their buddies.

-This is like D-Day plus 1, the actual place they climbed up and took, to re-leave the pressure on the min landings.
+This is like D-Day plus 1, the actual place they climbed up and took, to relieve the pressure on the min landings.

 The US.
 Rangers served in the Revolutionary War, and Civil War, it would be some time, but they were formed back up for use in North Africa, at El Guettar, Italy at Salerno, France they would land at Pointe Du Hoc, and fight there way into Germany to the Saar River Area and beyond, other ranger outfits would serve the Pacific Operations, and in the China / Burma Theater.
 Then would come action again in Southeast Asia as Recon teams.

-It was on 1 April 1943 the 2nd Ranger Battalion was actually formed at Camp Forrest, Tennessee, beginning their long legacy of battle in WWII.
+It was on 1 April 1943 that the 2nd Ranger Battalion was formed at Camp Forrest, Tennessee, beginning their long legacy of battle in WWII.
 Along with the 5th Ranger Battalion.
-Both were activated in September of 1943 and soon boarded ships and sent to Great Britain and learn from some of the English Commandos who had to show them, all this training, in Operation the Normandy Landings, known as 'Operation Overlord,' that came June 6, 1944.
+Both were activated in September of 1943 and soon boarded ships and were sent to Great Britain and learn from some of the English Commandos, who had to show them all this training, in Operation the Normandy Landings, known as 'Operation Overlord,' that came June 6, 1944.
 They were but one of six Ranger battalions that served during WWII.

 For their assault, they would involve Dog, Easy, and Fox Companies, led by Lt.
 Colonel James Rudder.
 They were assigned to take control of Pointe du Hoc and were assumed to be the major threat to the main landing beaches.
-They were to ride in on Small landing craft and modified DUKW's "Amphibious Trucks" driven by the Royal Navy.
-Some 225 Rangers crossed the English Channel Sea-sick, and disorients, and having to travel parallel to the beach due to tide, they traveled and ate uptime.
+They were to ride in on Small landing craft and modified DUKWs, "Amphibious Trucks" driven by the Royal Navy.
+Some 225 Rangers crossed the English Channel, Sea-sick and disorients, and having to travel parallel to the beach due to the tide, they traveled and ate up time.
 They had bolstered the strength of the 2nd Battalion, obtaining members from what was formerly the 29th Rangers.

-Apparently, about 190 Rangers survived the boat ride, and landing and started up the cliffs using ropes and ladders, there were only 90 Rangers still carrying weapons after two days of the battle.
+About 190 Rangers survived the boat ride, and landing, and started up the cliffs using ropes and ladders.
+There were only 90 Rangers still carrying weapons after two days of the battle.
 They did take out a battery of 155mm French artillery captured pieces, the primary objective.
 These guns were sighted on Utah Beach, where absolute pandemonium was happening but had these weapons participated in the beach assault, and the Infantrymen sucked in a crossfire across the Normandy landing beaches the outcome may have been quite different.

 The 2nd Rangers Would rebuild and serve again in the Battle for Brest, then in the savage fighting in the Hurtgen Forest, where they helped lead the way of the assault on Hill 400, and then Bergstein.

-I've heard it said that the helmet marking was painted over but the time of the Normandy Landings, And I haven't yet seen pictures with them...so maybe this would then represent their training period.
-The battalion was deactivated after the war with the typical downsizing process, taking with them the 5th and 6th Battalion.
+I've heard it said that the helmet marking was painted over but the time of the Normandy Landings, and I haven't yet seen pictures with them...so maybe this would then represent their training period.
+The battalion was deactivated after the war with the typical downsizing process, taking with them the 5th and 6th Battalions.

 Technical, 3rd Engineer (Special) Brigade, “Ike Jacket” WWII era: